jjpickering10/CI-MS3-CoastalCatchIOW/README.md

 ### Project Barriers and Solutions

 - Issues with Gitpod deleting work.
 Had to rewrite a lot of code.
 Lesson has been learnt to regularly push to Github.

+- After logging out, you could go back in the browser and still post/edit/delete.
+Fixed this by adding if statements to routes.

+- Ask guru toggle categories functionality had issues on firefox and mobile.
+This was because in the script I used 'e.path'.
+Changed this to 'e.target'

+- Due to the way the Javascript loop is written, if you change the category name this causes issues with questions being displayed.
+Fixed this by preventing any editing of categories.
+This isn't an issue as the names of these categories would not need to be edited.

 ### Feature To Improve